nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. Test case: `exclude 1 r/A101`<br>
        Expected: The given resident is not removed from the event.
 The result box will show that no residents with the given information could be found.

+### Switch between tabs

+1. Switch between the event and resident tabs

+    1. Prerequisites: NIL

+    1. Test case: `switch`<br> when the user is at the Event tab
+       Expected: The GUI switches from displaying the Event tab to the Resident tab

 ### Saving data